slipstream/SlipStreamDocumentation/documentation/administrator_guide/configuration.md

 Click on the username, then on the "edit" button.
 Fill in the new password (twice) and click "save".
 The password will be updated.
 Do this for all three accounts.

-Note: For the "super" account you will have to provide the current password.
+> Note that for the "super" account you will have to provide the
+> current password.

 ## Configuration Parameters